Skip to main content

 When a message arrives at an inbox with an agentId, Nuntly emits a message.agent.triggered event in addition to message.received.
 Subscribe to this event in your webhook configuration.
 See receiving events for the full event payload.

-The agent state API lets your agent persist data between messages.
+The agent memory API lets your agent persist data between messages.
 This is how your agent maintains context across a multi-email conversation: customer preferences, ticket status, prior summaries, or any structured data your model needs.
-State is scoped at three levels:
+Memory is scoped at three levels:

 ScopeWhen to use